 But another major reason why homes cost more in Boulder itself is the political climate.
 Anti-growth sentiments in Boulder expressed themselves in the 1960s and ’70s.
 The first citizen referendum on growth that passed provided “take steps necessary to hold the rate of growth in the Boulder Valley to a level substantially below that experiences in the 1960s.”
 Several Boulder growth ordinances since then have added provisions limiting new building, scrapes and down-zoning parts of the city.
 The long-term result is less housing supply for the demand.
 So, prices have gone up more in the Boulder city limits than in surrounding areas.

 As of today, there are currently 10 detached single family homes, at least 3 bedrooms/2 baths, under $500,000 currently Active on the market in Boulder.
-With inventory that low, competition amongst Buyers is fierce, especially if the home for sale is in a descent location and has some updating.
+With an inventory that low, competition amongst Buyers is fierce, especially if the home for sale is in a decent location and has some updating.